kyma-project/community/docs/governance/01-governance.md

 be resolved by voting.
 The voting process is a simple majority in which each maintainer receives one vote.

-For complex cases when there is a situation that we need a decision that affects more than just one group of maintainers, the [Decision Making](/governance/#kyma-working-model-kyma-working-model-decision-making) process applies.
+For complex cases when there is a situation that we need a decision that affects more than just one group of maintainers, the decision making process applies.

-## Decision-making
+## Decision making

 In general, the Special Interest Groups (SIGs) and Working Groups (WGs) make decisions that affect the project, including its structure, functionalities, components, or work of the project teams.
-However, the organizational decisions and those that relate to the product strategy are made by the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee).
+However, the organizational decisions and those that relate to the product strategy are made by the [Kyma Steering Committee](02-steering-committee.md).

 SIGs and WGs follow the **lazy consensus** approach to decision-making which assumes that: